-As shown in the site inventory section of the Housing Element, Antioch will provide a mix of sites to accommodate a variety of housing opportunities at various densities, including multi-family, as well as accessory dwelling units, along with programs to accommodate the RHNA allocation for all income levels.
+As shown in the site inventory section of the Housing Element, As discussed in Chapter 6, Adequate Sites.
+Antioch will provide a mix of sites to accommodate a variety of housing opportunities at various densities, including multi-family, as well as and accessory dwelling units, along with programs to accommodate the RHNA allocation obligation for all income levels.